 - 1 teaspoon fish sauce (don’t worry, you can’t taste it)

-- 2 x 400 ml cans organic chopped tinned tomatoes (with juice)
+- 3 cups organic chopped tinned tomatoes (with juice)

-- Turn the pressure cooker on.
-It should display OFF.
-Press Sauté function key (it will show Normal, 30 minutes).
-The Instant Pot will beep 3 times to let you know it’s ready to cook.
+- Turn the Instant Pot on.
+Press the Sauté function key (it will show Normal, 30 minutes).

-- Add the olive oil, onion, carrot, celery and chilli to the instant pot.
-Keep the lid off.
-The heat will increase within a minute or two and you will hear the sautéing sounds.
-Sauté for a further 5 minutes, stirring a couple of times.
+- Add the olive oil, onions, carrots, celery and chilli to the pot.
+Sauté for about 5 minutes, stirring a couple of times.
 In the meantime, prepare the rest of the ingredients.

 - Close and lock the lid of the Instant Pot.
-Check that the the lid knob is turned to Sealing.
+Check that the steam valve knob is pointing to Sealing.